mlflow/mlflow/docs/source/deployment/deploy-model-locally.rst

 * binary: data is expected to be base64 encoded, MLflow will automatically base64 decode.

-* datetime: data is expected as string according to `ISO 8601 specification <https://www.iso.org/iso-8601-date-and-time-format.html>`_.
+* datetime: data is expected to be encoded as a string according to `ISO 8601 specification <https://www.iso.org/iso-8601-date-and-time-format.html>`_.
   MLflow will parse this into the appropriate datetime representation on the given platform.